The other day I got a link to an interesting post published by Uber, which has caught our attention here at Cybertec: https://eng.uber.com/go-geofence

 CREATE EXTENSION file_fdw; CREATE SERVER files FOREIGN DATA WRAPPER file_fdw; CREATE FOREIGN TABLE geobench ( client int, tx_no int, time int, file_no int, time_epoch int, time_us int) SERVER files OPTIONS (filename '/home/user/code/gis-build/gofence-profiling/nyc/pgbench_log.7665', format 'text', delimiter ' '); SELECT percentile_disc(ARRAY[0.5,0.95,0.99]) WITHIN GROUP (ORDER BY ROUND(time/1000.,3)) latency_ms FROM geobench;

 The results are very promising.
-Our version is around 40 times faster than the Uber one.
+Our version of the geo-fencing query is around 40 times faster than the Uber one.
 Clearly, Uber should consider using PostgreSQL instead of custom code.
 Given the fact that we invested around 30 minutes to get this done, even developing the business logic is faster with PostgreSQL.

 Photo (c) Uber